askeksa/Rose/README.txt

 If no layer configuration is specified, there is 1 layer with 4 colors.

+Then, any number of global constants can be defined, called facts:

+- fact <identifier> = <expression>

+The expression cannot contain variables, but the defined fact can be used in all expressions in the program, even ones that cannot contain variables.

 After this comes the color script, which has two parts.
 First, any number of looks, each of which looks like: